Self-Admitted Technical Debt in Scientific Software: Prioritization, Sentiment, and Propagation Across Artifacts: Conclusion

+The relationship between artifact length and sentiment scores differed markedly between issues and PRs (Figure \ref{fig:sentiment_length}).
+Issues maintained relatively stable sentiment scores across all length bins, ranging from 0.17 to 0.36, with a slight declining trend in longer artifacts.
+The highest sentiment score for issues (0.36) occurred in the shortest bin, dropping to approximately 0.20 for the longest artifacts.
+In contrast, PRs demonstrated substantially higher initial sentiment scores (0.84 in the shortest bin) that declined sharply and progressively to near-zero (0.004) in the longest bin.
+This dramatic divergence suggests that longer PRs tend to discuss more technical or negative concerns, while issues maintain a more consistently neutral-to-slightly-positive emotional tone regardless of length.
+The high initial sentiment in short PRs may reflect straightforward, positive contributions such as simple bug fixes or minor enhancements, while complex PRs involve more critical technical discussions concerning architectural decisions or difficult implementation challenges.
 This study provides the first multi-artifact, prioritization, sentiment, and propagation analysis of SATD in SSW, showing that it behaves differently from OSS SATD in management, and persistence.
 Prioritization (RQ1): Debt close to code commits, comments, and pull requests receives higher priority than issue-level debt.
 Test and documentation debt dominate high priority artifacts, while scientific debt is lower, highlighting a mismatch between conventional heuristics and SSW needs.
 Negative sentiment amplifies perceived priority, confirming its value as a signal for intervention.
-Resolution and persistence (RQ2): SATD in SSW is rarely removed, often persisting for years.
-Unlike OSS, where most debt resolves within months, the persistent nature of SATD in SSW may instead be a result of the demand to rapidly disseminate findings, or pressures stemming from evolving scientific requirements, consistent with prior findings that SSW evolves under distinct pressures~\cite{carver2016software}.
+Resolution and persistence (RQ2): SATD in SSW is rarely removed, often persisting for long periods of time.
+Unlike OSS, where most debt resolves within weeks to months, the persistent nature of SATD in SSW may instead be a result of the demand to rapidly disseminate findings, or pressures stemming from evolving scientific requirements, consistent with prior findings that SSW evolves under distinct pressures~\cite{carver2016software}.
 Propagation (RQ3): Most SATD remains localized, but rare cross artifact chains carry higher priority.
 Debt in code level artifacts rarely affects planning, and issue level debt seldom propagates to implementation, revealing a disconnect between strategic planning and operational development.
 Multi-artifact propagation patterns can thus serve as indicators of high impact debt.
 Artifact characteristics (RQ4): Longer PRs and issues are more likely to contain SATD, with PR length correlating with priority escalation and negative sentiment.
 Overall, SSW SATD management must account for long lived, domain specific debt, leveraging artifact links and sentiment to prioritize interventions.
 Propagation aware, multi-artifact analyses complement static methods, supporting scalable monitoring in collaborative, long lived SSW projects.
-SATD in SSW is persistent, nuanced, and context dependent; addressing it effectively requires tailored tools and methods that integrate artifact linkage, developer sentiment, and domain specific prioritization to promote sustainable, reproducible, and high quality scientific computation.
+SATD in SSW is persistent, nuanced, and context dependent; addressing it effectively requires tailored tools and methods that integrate artifact linkage, developer sentiment, and domain specific prioritization to promote sustainable, reproducible, and high quality scientific computation. \textbf{Construct and Internal Validity.} SATD identification relies on automated classification and may be affected by ambiguity in developer language or model inference errors.
+We mitigate this risk by using a classifier fine-tuned for SSW and multi-artifact contexts.
+SATD prioritization is heuristic-based and depends on a predefined keyword list, which may not fully reflect project-specific or scientific priorities.
+Propagation analysis traces structural artifact links and does not guarantee that identical underlying debt concerns are expressed across artifacts.